Blog Articles

 17% of new hires leave their jobs in the first six months.

 A good onboarding plan will help new employees understand your company culture, values, and norms so they can hit the ground running and be productive team members.
-To learn more about how to create a 90-day onboarding plan for your new hires, keep reading.
+Why 30-60-90 days?
+Simply put, breaking goals into monthly increments can help new hires ramp up their workload and responsibilities in their new role.
+To learn more about how to create a 30-60-90 day onboarding plan for your new hires, keep reading.

-What Do You Need To Include in a 90-Day New Hire Onboarding Plan?
+What Do You Need To Include in a 30-60-90 Day New Hire Onboarding Plan?

-There are a few key elements that should be included in every 90-day onboarding plan:
+There are a few key elements that should be included in every onboarding plan:

 Introductions